Seán FitzPatrick’s new home plan faces opposition over privacy concerns

 Neighbour Fintan Graham has lodged an objection against the FitzPatrick application for Farmlane, Greystones with Wicklow County Council.

-Last month Mr FitzPatrick and his wife, Caitriona, lodged plans for house which is to haveour bedrooms, including two en suite, at ground level with each bedroom having access to an external terrace.
+Last month Mr FitzPatrick and his wife, Caitriona, lodged plans for a house which is to have four bedrooms, including two en suite, at ground level with each bedroom having access to an external terrace.

 At first floor level the dwelling will comprise an entrance hall, family room, living room, kitchen/dining room and will have access to an upper terrace,